dothomeinc-cyber/dynamic_header/README.md

 This README now includes:
 - ✅ All existing content (presets, manual examples, API reference)
-- ✅ New Color Lerp section with complete documentation
+- ✅ Color Lerp section with complete documentation
+- ✅ Search integration example with both preset and manual approaches
+- ✅ **Your ProductDetailPage example** with full Kroger/grocery app style behaviour
 - ✅ Real examples for transparent→white, gold→dark, and background image tinting
-- ✅ Icon and text color transition examples using `HeaderProgress`
+- ✅ Icon and text colour transition examples using `HeaderProgress`
 - ✅ Summary table at the end showing feature status
-- ✅ Presets note explaining how to use color lerp with presets
+- ✅ Presets note explaining how to use colour lerp with presets